wba234/vpltools/README.md

 class TestBruteForceKnapsack(VPLTestCase):
     '''
     Run a program which produces an outfile with all the possible selections for a Knapsack problem.
-Compares the outputs to ensure that all possibilities have been tested, and the optimal has been found.
+Compare the outputs to ensure that all possibilities have been tested, and the optimal has been found.
     '''
     # keySourceFiles = [ "key_brute_force_knapsack.py", ]